 If your really unsure on how to make this assessment check with a family Physician, Dietitian or reputable Personal Trainer for a more professional opinion.

 There can be a curse in training and nutritional efforts if proper identification can’t be made.
-Try to avoid the mistake of being like others and leaving it to chance, by favoring the idea of the type of body you’d like be; as apposed to the type you are.
+Try to avoid the mistake of being like others and leaving it to chance, by favoring the idea of the type of body you’d to like be; as apposed to the type you are.

-Training Success toward and any goal is always found hidden in the same place… know thyself, to know your body type.
+Training Success toward any goal is always found hidden in the same place… know thyself, to know your body type.